 - Let the wax melt completely (it melts at around 60ºC).
-Then pour your herb-infused oils.
+Then pour your herb-infused oils and the coconut oil.
 Stir untill the oils and wax are completely mixed and liquid.

 - Take off the jug from heat, and place it in a heat proof surface (a cloth for example).

 - Let it cool a bit for one minute or two and then pour the essential oil.
 You can choose your essential oil according to your scent preference.
 I personally love the scent of rosemary or eucalyptus in oil products (besides, both are cheaper essential oils 🙂 ), but use what's best for you.

 - Pour the mixture into containers.
 It is best to use small containers than large ones: more even oil hardening, reduction in contaminants over time on the salve, ease of use.
 It is also better to offer your family and friends.

 - Let the mixture harden for 4 hours inside the containers, without covering them (to avoid condensation inside the container).
 Put the lids in the containers when they are completely cooled.

 - Your salve is ready for use!!
 As for shelf-life, it is given by the closest best-by date of your ingredients, or up to one year.